Post

 Full code: CD-Deploy-Form.yml

-This Action is just a container that connects Slack notifications.
-It actually reuses the CD-Deploy.yml Action written in the previous article.
+This Action is just a container that connects Slack notifications, actually reusing the CD-Deploy.yml Action written in the previous article.

-• For setting up a Slack Bot App and message permissions, you can refer to my previous article.
+• For setting up the Slack Bot App and message sending permissions, please refer to my previous article.

-• Remember to add the corresponding SLACK_BOT_TOKEN in Repo → Secrets and input the Slack Bot App Token value.
+• Remember to add the corresponding SLACK_BOT_TOKEN in Repo → Secrets and enter the Slack Bot App Token value.

-Return to the GAS project → Credentials.gs → Insert the token into the slackBotToken variable.
+Back to the GAS project → Credentials.gs → Assign the Token to the slackBotToken variable.

 1